orcodeep/CSAPP/labs/bomb/README.md

 `<string_length>`:

-- It checks for the whole string if '\0' or 0x0 is reached <br>
-  when %rdx contains "" i.e an empty string
+- It checks for the whole string if '\0' or 0x0 is reached when %rdx contains "" i.e an empty string

   (In C/assembly, an empty string contains exactly one byte<br>
-   0x00   ← the null terminator) it returns<br>
-  and it put the strlength in %eax
+   0x00 ← the null terminator) it returns and it put the strlength in %eax